Gypsies and Travellers

 - Schools should be inclusive, welcoming and understanding of children who are gypsies and travellers, and their families.

-- If children miss school due to travelling, they should liaise with the family to arrange work for children to do while away.
+- If children/young people miss school due to travelling, they should liaise with the family to arrange work for children/young people to do while away.

 - They should monitor progress and might offer catch up sessions on basic skills.

-Parents and carers should speak to their child’s school initially if they have any questions about their children.
-The school may contact our Traveller Education Service for support.
+Children, young people, parents or carers should speak to the school initially if they have any questions about their children.
+The school may contact our Traveller Education Service for support:

 How we work with families

-Our small team works with families if children are enrolled at school.
+The Service works with families if children/young people are enrolled at school.
 This is organised around demand, with priority given to children in most need first, new pupils to the area for example.
 Families can be supported with their child’s schooling by:

 - attending meetings at schools with parents,